Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

  ┃ ┣ docker                        #
  ┃ ┣ gripper                       # Scripts for changing of gripper state ┃ ┣ images                        #
- ┃ ┣ launch                        #
+ ┃ ┣ launch                        # Package for UR5 simulation and interaction in the gazebo
  ┃ ┃ ┣ interface.launch.py         # Launch file to simulate the UR5 robot in gazebo
  ┃ ┃ ┗ sim.launch.py               # Launch file to interact with simulated and real UR5 robot
- ┃ ┣ models                        # URDF files and more to prepare the configuration ┃ ┣ params                        # Parameters file for the Gazebo bridge ┃ ┣ rviz                          #
+ ┃ ┣ models                        # URDF files and more to prepare the configuration ┃ ┣ params                        # Parameters file for the Gazebo bridge ┃ ┣ rviz                          # RViz configuration file
- ┃ ┣ scripts                       # Folder containing two scripts mentioned in the `Setup Containers section` ┃ ┣ src                           #
- ┃ ┣ worlds                        #
- ┣ $FILES$.sh                      # Bash scripts for saving time
+ ┃ ┣ scripts                       # The two scripts mentioned in the "Setup Containers" section ┃ ┣ src                           # service for changing the gripper state + node for trajectory publication ┃ ┣ worlds                        # Gazebo world file with plugins for the UR5 simulation ┣ $FILES$.sh                      # Bash scripts for saving time ┣ ...
- ┣ ...
  ┣ Report.pdf                      # Report